 When it comes to listening to podcasts on iOS, there are so many great options.
-The Apple Podcast app comes built into every iOS device with syncing.
-It’s certainly a great app, but is it the best?
-On iOS, users have countless third-party options as well.
-My goal for this article is to break down some of the major podcast apps, and then determine which is best.
+The Apple Podcasts app comes built into every iOS device with syncing.
+It’s undoubtedly a great app, but is it the best?
+On iOS, users have countless third-party options.
+My goal for this article is to break down some of the major podcast apps and determine which is best.
+What’s the best podcast app for iPhone?

-As I mentioned in a recent article, Apple Podcasts is the dominant player in the podcast app market.
-For other freelance jobs, I manage a few podcasts.
-On those shows (non-technical content), Apple Podcasts accounts for 80% of the downloads.
+Apple Podcasts is the dominant player in the podcast app market.
 Usage wise, it’s the most popular podcast app on smartphones.

 One of the most unsung features of the Apple Podcast app is to create “Stations.”
 This feature is under the Library section.
 If you tap on the Edit button, you’ll see the New Station option.
 This feature will allow you to group podcasts together that you can trigger via Siri.
 If you listen to a couple of morning shows like The Daily and Up First, you can group them in a “Morning News” station.